Lamar Odom’s First Celebrity Boxing Match Will Be Against Aaron Carter

 Aaron Carter has been open in the past about his struggles with drug abuse and sought help for his excessive prescription drug and opioid use in 2017.

-TMZ noted that both stars have been training like crazy in preparation for the big fight.
+Despite their hardships, TMZ noted that both stars have been training like crazy in preparation for the big fight.
 Although Aaron might seem as though he’s no match up against Odom, Carter revealed to TMZ Sports that he “grew up street fighting” and that he believes he definitely has what it takes to win.

 Who do YOU think will win this match?